 "Just to get you into the truck," she continues when you still haven't answered.

-You can feel yourself blush because you're staring like an idiot, "It's fine."
+You can feel yourself blush.
+You're staring like an idiot.
+Hastily, you answer, "It's fine."

-That was another thing SSG Pierce was know for, being polite to her soldiers; she asks, she doesn't order.
-It was an implied order obviously, because no one would ever say no, but it's nice that she tries.
+That was another thing SSG Pierce was known for, being polite to her soldiers—she asks, she doesn't order.
+It was an implied order, obviously, because no one would ever say no, but it's nice that she tries.

 He takes your stuff as she slips her arms under your armpits and you hope you don't smell as bad as you look.
-She doesn't seem to care that you're soaked with sweat, maybe its just the medic in her, medics are used to gross stuff.
+She doesn't seem to care that you're soaked with sweat.
+Maybe it's just the medic in her, medics are used to gross stuff.
 She lifts you into a standing position with an ease that makes your stomach flip as if she had dropped you.
-Carefully, she's able to get you into the back of the ambulance without putting your foot on the ground, all the litters have been tucked away and you sit on the bench were she wants you.
+Carefully, she's able to get you into the back of the ambulance without putting your foot on the ground.
+All the litters have been tucked away and you sit on the bench where she wants you.